Stock Trading For Beginners | How To Trade Stocks

 - Yahoo Finance Unusual Volume

-Whereas if it has a low volatility, the security’s value will remain relatively steady, offering less opportunity for a quick profit.
+Whereas if it has low volatility, the security’s value will remain relatively steady, offering less opportunity for a quick trade opportunity.

 One way to establish the volatility of a particular stock is to use beta.
 The beta predicts the total volatility of a security’s returns against the returns of an appropriate benchmark (normally the S&P 500).